16 Best Websites where You can Learn How to Code Online

 2. Khan Academy

 This platform boasts a total of 10 million students using their portal to learn everything there is.
 The website is a collection of free classes from several universities around the world.
 Under software engineering you will find several programming courses.
 For example, the course Learn to Program: The Fundamentals from the University of Toronto is for the person who has never programmed before and it assumes that you know absolutely nothing in this field.
 The good thing about Coursera is that under each course you will find sections that explain what the course is about, the recommended background for someone who is looking to learn the course, suggested readings, course format and Frequently Asked Questions (FAQ).
-These descriptions shed more light into the course enabling you to figure out if it’s right for you.
+These descriptions shed more light into the online courses enabling you to figure out if it’s right for you.
 That way you don’t just jump into various courses without direction.

 4. Code School